x-yq/curriculum-learning/README.md

 Dataset: Cholec80: http://camma.u-strasbg.fr/datasets

-Please use run.sh as example to create your own file to run the model.
+Please use train.sh as an example to create your own sh file to run the model.